Alumni

 Rebecca Gorelov, B.A.

 Rebecca Gorelov was a Research Associate in the Tothova Lab from 2018-2020.
 Prior to joining the Tothova lab, Becca graduated from Williams College where she majored in biology.
 At Williams, she was a biology teaching assistant as well as a tour guide at the Williams College Museum of Art.
 In the lab, Becca made significant contributions to our team's investigation of the basic biology of cohesin complexes and their role in transformation of hematopoietic stem cells.
-Becca is currently pursuing a PhD in Biological and Biomedical Sciences at Harvard Medical School. |
+Becca completed her PhD in Biological and Biomedical Sciences at Harvard Medical School and currently works as an Associate at the Bain Capital Life Sciences. |

 Florence Verbeek, B.A.

 Florence Verbeek was a visiting graduate student from the University of Amsterdam, Netherlands.
-She completed her masters degree in Biomedical Sciences in our lab and is currently in the process of completing her degree in medicine in the Netherlands.
-Her work in the lab focused on therapeutic targeting of cohesin-mutant MDS and AML. |
+She completed her masters degree in Biomedical Sciences in our lab and completing her degree in medicine in the Netherlands.
+Her work in the lab focused on therapeutic targeting of cohesin-mutant MDS and AML.
+Her work in the lab inspired her to pursue a PhD at the Netherlands Cancer Institute. |

 Marisa Winkler, M.D., Ph.D.

 Marisa joined the lab as an internal medicine resident at the Brigham and Women’s Hospital.
 She grew up in Western Pennsylvania and completed her undergraduate work at Bryn Mawr College.
 She completed her MD/PhD at Case Western Reserve University where she studied antibiotic resistance mechanisms in multi-drug resistant Gram-negative rods.
 In the lab, Marisa was interested in evaluating the relationship between chromatin mutations and the development of leukemia as well as the response to therapy.
-Marisa is currently pursuing fellowship training in infectious disease in the combined BWH/MGH fellowship program. |
+Marisa pursued fellowship training in infectious disease in the combined BWH/MGH fellowship program and is currently an attending physician at Emory University. |

 Dylan Millson, B.A.